-When dealing with undecidable questions on program execution, the verification problem must reconcile correctness (which excludes non exhaustive methods such as simulation or test), automation (which excludes model-checking with manual production of a program model and deductive methods where provers must be manually assisted), precision (which excludes general analyzers which would produce too many false alarms), scalability (for software of a few hundred thousand lines), and efficiency (with minimal space and time requirements allowing for rapid verification during the software production process which excludes a costly iterative refinement process).
+When dealing with undecidable questions on program execution, the verification problem must reconcile correctness (which excludes non exhaustive methods such as simulation or test), automation (which excludes model checking with manual production of a program model and deductive methods where provers must be manually assisted), precision (which excludes general analyzers which would produce too many false alarms, i.e., spurious warnings about potential errors), scalability (for software of a few hundred thousand lines), and efficiency (with minimal space and time requirements allowing for rapid verification during the software production process which excludes a costly iterative refinement process).

 Industrialized general-purpose static analyzers satisfy all criteria but precision and efficiency.
 Traditionally, static analysis is made efficient by allowing correct but somewhat imprecise answers to undecidable questions.
-In many usage contexts, imprecision is acceptable provided all answers are sound and the imprecision rate remains low (typically 5 to 15%).
-This is the case for program optimization (such as static elimination of run-time array bound checks), program transformation (such as partial evaluation), etc.
+In many usage contexts, imprecision is acceptable provided all answers are